scouten/asciidoc-parser/README.md

 See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT).

-Note that some components and dependent crates are licensed under different terms; please check the license terms for each crate and component for details.
+Note that some components and dependent crates may be licensed under different terms; please check the license terms for each crate and component for details.